sophiegif/FusionCNN_hurricanes/README.md

    1) you can ask me to get it (sophie.giffard@colorado.edu)

-   2) you can use this code for another task by changing the loss functions and the layers.
+   2) you can use this code for another task by changing the dataloader, loss functions...

 ![Alt text](img/fusion_network.png?raw=true "fusion network")